 Electric fields are measured in volts per meter (V/m) or kilovolts per meter (kV/m).
 Electric field strength is reduced by shielding or by intervening objects such as structures and vegetation.
-The proposed CHPE Project transmission line would be shielded and buried, which would effectively eliminate any exposure to the electric field.
+The proposed CHPE Project transmission cables would be shielded within a lead-alloy sheath and buried, which would effectively eliminate any exposure to the electric field above ground.
+In areas where the cables cannot be buried (e.g., when installed over existing utility lines or bedrock), protective covering, such as concrete mats, would be installed over them.

 Magnetic fields are measured in units of gauss (G) or milligauss (mG).
 The average magnetic field strength in most homes (away from electrical appliances and wiring) is typically less than 2 mG.
 Outdoor magnetic fields in publicly accessible places can range from less than a few mG to 300 mG or more, depending on proximity to power lines and the voltage of the power line.
-The magnetic field produced by the proposed CHPE Project transmission line would be less than 162 mG in the area directly over the buried transmission line.
+The magnetic field produced by the proposed CHPE Project transmission line would be less than 162 mG at the land surface directly over the buried transmission line.